GarretGallo/GarretGallo/README.md

 ### :construction_worker: **`Digital Data Craftsman`**
 `Data Engineering` | `Analytics and Visualization` | `Cloud Engineering`

-As an engineer I design scalable data systems, transforming unstructured data into optimized pipelines, warehouses, and analytics-ready models.
+As a data and analytics engineer I design scalable data systems, transforming unstructured data into optimized pipelines, warehouses, and analytics-ready models.
 By leveraging cloud technologies such as AWS, I am able to deliver scalable, production-ready data solutions that enhance performance, reliability, and maintainability.
 All of the projects I